JamesSkemp/words/content/post/on-the-lady-or-the-tiger-and-other-questions-with-no-answers-in-the-media.md

 +++
-title = "On The Lady or the Tiger, and Other 'Questions with no answers' in the Media" summary = "On the relevance of open-ended questions in literature and movies." draft = false comments = true date = "2005-02-19T05:01:00-06:00"
+title = "On The Lady or the Tiger, and Other 'Questions with no answers' in the Media" description = "On the relevance of open-ended questions in literature and movies." draft = false comments = true date = "2005-02-19T05:01:00-06:00"